 As if their lives weren’t already hard enough.

-3. If you’ve been raped you need to produce four eye-witnesses in order to be proven as a victim.
+3. Before the Protection of Women Act in 2006, if you’d been raped you needed to produce four eye-witnesses in order to be proven as a victim.

 4. The Prime Minister of Pakistan MUST be a Muslim but doesn’t really need any education to be a PM.